 Yes!
 It is very simple to rent a car or motorbike in Thailand, with many roads and vehicles up to modern standards.
 To drive in Thailand you must possess a valid international licence or a driver’s licence in English from your home country.
 As in Australia and the UK, vehicles drive on the left hand side of the road in Thailand.
 Read more about hiring a car on our Thailand driving page.

 Yes, Thailand is a great destination for kids!
 Many hotels and resorts specifically cater to families, with plenty of great deals and entertainment available.
 Thailand also offers children a wide array of activities and attractions to keep kids entertained.
+Save money by combining all your holiday needs into one small price, check out our family holiday packages.

 Thailand is not considered an expensive country and can be enjoyed on a very moderate budget.
 Of course, you can spend big in Thailand but even those seeking luxury will find the prices in Thailand very agreeable.